Hugh O'Connor: Death

 On March 28, 1995, O'Connor called his father to say that he was going to end his life.
 He said he believed he could not beat his drug addiction and could not face another drug rehabilitation program.
 Carroll called the police, who arrived at O'Connor's Pacific Palisades, California, home just as he shot himself.
-The police later determined he had cocaine in his blood.

-O'Connor's body was cremated, and his ashes were originally buried at the Church of St. Susanna in Rome, Italy.
-Later, they were moved to the mausoleum of the Pontifical North American College in Campo Verano, Rome, Italy.
-Today, he has a cenotaph at the Church of St. Susanna & Westwood Village Memorial Park.

 Legal issues

 Six months before O'Connor's death, Angela told Carroll that a man named Harry Thomas Perzigian had been furnishing O'Connor with drugs.
 Carroll had retained a private detective to investigate.
 About a week before O'Connor's death, Carroll called Perzigian to warn him to stop providing cocaine to his son, and brought the evidence to the Los Angeles Police Department, asking them to arrest Perzigian.

 Several hours after O'Connor's death, Carroll publicly named Perzigian as the man who caused his death.
 Perzigian was arrested the next day for drug possession and furnishing cocaine after a search of his apartment turned up cocaine and drug paraphernalia.
 In January 1996, he was sentenced to a year in jail, a $1,000 fine, 200 hours of community service, and three years of probation following a bench trial.

 Perzigian later sued Carroll for $10 million for slander after Carroll called Perzigian a "sleazeball" and said "he was a partner in murder, not an accessory, a partner in murder" in an interview with Diane Sawyer on ABC's Primetime Live.
 After a highly publicized civil trial, Carroll was found not liable.
 He dedicated much of the rest of his life to speaking out on drug awareness.